-- Conduct weekly testing of fire alarm and emergency lighting systems - Day-to-day management of health & safety relating to the school buildings, grounds and equipment. - Arrange for premises staff to be informed and trained. - Check procedures are followed in the department. - Ensure all injuries and other accidents are reported and investigated. - Provide general Health & Safety induction training for new premises employees. - Manage COSH records an ensure compliance with all regulations
+- Conduct weekly testing of fire alarm and emergency lighting systems. - Arrange for premises staff to be informed and trained. - Check procedures are followed in the department. - Ensure all injuries and other accidents are reported and investigated.

-- Be responsible for the Asbestos Management Plan - Be responsible for regular water temperature monitoring. - Report health and safety problems to the Bursar. - Arrange for the fire alarm systems and emergency lighting to be maintained - Arrange annual inspection of fire extinguishers.
+- Provide general Health & Safety induction training for new premises employees. - Manage COSH records and ensure compliance with all regulations. - Be responsible for the asbestos management plan - Be responsible for regular water temperature monitoring. - Report health and safety problems to the Bursar. - Arrange for the fire alarm systems and emergency lighting to be maintained - Arrange annual inspection of fire extinguishers. - Supervise Fire Drills and record evacuation times.